Introducing: The NOLS Ugly Box

 This small commitment to sustainability and stewardship helps us protect our outdoor classrooms.
 Holding fast to our leadership goals, we hope to set an example other businesses and individuals can follow.
 When you see that “Ugly Box” sticker, know that you have helped the world in a small way.
 Help us to continue the Ugly Box movement by sending forward your next box!

-By Cat Cook, Sustainability Intern, and Justin Alexandre, NOLS Retail Coordinator
+By Cat Cook, Sustainability Intern, and Justin Alexandre, former NOLS Retail Coordinator